 Keith’s television back catalogue of energetic, self-confident, idiosyncratic funny women make Hart’s constant and at times troubling anxiety around women, stature and femininity seem retrogressive, with no connection to second or third wave feminisms from which chronologically her television comedy stands to benefit.
 Keith’s comic personae, although not linked with any feminist rhetoric, are, in contrast, imbued with confidence, self-regard and an unquestioned sense of parity with men.
-Any teleological assumptions that very recent programmes such as Miranda necessarily promulgate progressive female comedy characterisations are called into question, whilst extant notions of across-the-board sexist stereotyping in 1970s sitcom are problematised and challenged by the strong women whom Keith depicts.
+Any teleological assumptions that very recent programmes such as Miranda necessarily promulgate progressive female comedy characterisations are called into question, whilst extant notions of across-the-board sexist stereotyping in 1970s sitcomsare problematised and challenged by the strong women whom Keith depicts.

 Television Situation Comedy Scholarship

 Situating Penelope Keith’s television comedy career within relevant television scholarship is difficult, given the limited canon of critical writing on British television comedy.
 Sitcom as a genre has been the subject of very limited academic consideration, the role of women within it even less so.
 Mills has identified the paucity of rigorous extant scholarship, and has worked to address this absence in two dedicated critical studies, Television Sitcom (2005) and The Sitcom (2009).
-In considering the role played by in television comedy Mills theorises that it is men who occupy centre stage.
-‘The dominance of masculine comedy can be seen by the tiny proportion of sitcoms which have women as the lead roles’ (Mills 2009, 21).
+In considering the role played by women in television comedy Mills theorises that it is men who occupy centre stage: ‘The dominance of masculine comedy can be seen by the tiny proportion of sitcoms which have women as the lead roles’ (Mills 2009, 21).
 He cites Marc’s Comic Visions: Television Comedy and American Culture on the status of women in sitcom.
 Marc points to ‘feminist critics who see in sitcom a masculine form of humour in which women are ridiculed unless they conform to a noble but humbling calling in life – housewife or mother’ (Marc in Mills 2009, 21).
 Thus Porter, writing from a feminist perspective, is concerned by what she perceives as the very narrow and highly stereotyped range of female characterisation which occurs in British television specifically, and British comedy more generally: ‘a preponderance of female comic stereotypes – the ingenious, curvaceous bimbos on the one hand and the nagging unattractive wife on the other across a range of comic forms from cinema stage TV and radio’ (Porter 1998, 65).

-This article offers robust challenges to Mills and Marc’s assertions about the centrality of masculinity, and absence of the feminine in television, whilst in its interrogation of just one woman’s television comedy career problematises and reconsiders feminist readings, such as Porter’s, of the limitations of female comic characterisation.
+This article offers robust challenges to Mills’ and Marc’s assertions about the centrality of masculinity, and absence of the feminine in television, whilst in its interrogation of just one woman’s television comedy career problematises and reconsiders feminist readings, such as Porter’s, of the limitations of female comic characterisation.
 Such work establishes that rich, nuanced, well-rounded portrayals of women were integral to the historical television comedy landscape.
-Further, within the oeuvre of just one actress there is much to challenge the idea that women have been historically ill-served, or have little scope and agency within British television situation comedy, that they exist only as dupes or foils, and that, most significantly, relevant, well-realised female characterisations such as Keith consistently presents exist beyond the regrettable stereotypes of busty bimbos and battleaxes Porter has identified.
-Most importantly, such work begins the process of reinstatement into the currently inadequate incomplete extant scholarly histories of television the undocumented, highly significant historical contributions that women, in this case, Penelope Keith, have made to the genre.
+Further, within the oeuvre of just one actress there is much to challenge the idea that women have been historically ill-served, or have little scope and agency within British television situation comedy, that they exist only as dupes or foils, and that, most significantly, relevant, well-realised female characterisations such as those Keith consistently presents exist beyond the regrettable stereotypes of busty bimbos and battleaxes Porter has identified.
+Most importantly, such work begins the process of reinstatement into the currently inadequate and incomplete extant scholarly histories of television the undocumented, highly significant historical contributions that women, in this case, Penelope Keith, have made to the genre.